jenkinsci/pipeline-plugin/TUTORIAL.md

 java.io.NotSerializableException: java.util.regex.Matcher
 ```

-This occurs because the `matcher` local variable is of a type (`Matcher`) not considered serializable by Java.
+* This occurs because the `matcher` local variable is of a type (`Matcher`) not considered serializable by Java.
-Since workflows must survive Jenkins restarts, the state of the running program is periodically saved to disk so it can be resumed later.
+Since workflows must survive Jenkins restarts, the state of the running program is periodically saved to disk so it can be resumed later
-(Saves occur after every step, or in the middle of some steps like `sh`.)
+(saves occur after every step or in the middle of  steps such as `sh`).

-The “state” includes the whole control flow, including local variables, positions in loops, and so on.
-Therefore any variable values used in your program should be numbers, strings, or other serializable types, not “live” objects such as network connections.
+* The “state” includes the whole control flow including: local variables, positions in loops, and so on.
+As such: any variable values used in your program should be numbers, strings, or other serializable types, not “live” objects such as network connections.

-If you must use a nonserializable value temporarily, discard it before doing anything else.
+* If you must use a nonserializable value temporarily: discard it before doing anything else.
-When we kept the matcher only as a local variable inside a function, it was automatically discarded as soon as the function returned.
+When you keep the matcher only as a local variable inside a function, it is automatically discarded as soon as the function returned.

 You can also explicitly discard a reference when you are done with it:

 ```groovy